WNMD 2025 · CONCERT 27

 LEEVI RÄSÄNEN (Finland, 1997) YCA

-the two childhoods (2022), for string quartet
+the two childhoods (2022)

-ISCM Finnish section
+ISCM Finnish Section submission

 — the two childhoods emerges from a personal need to heal, driven by the enduring repercussions of school violence, where ordinary words turned into weapons.
 Initially, I believed it had endowed me with resilience, a common trauma coping mechanism.
 Yet, I recognized that I had only managed by suppressing the painful memories.
 This composition grapples with the fragmented recollection of my past, mirroring the challenge of comprehending it.
 Employing a folk-like melody from a choir conductor hailing from my hometown, I re-establish a connection to my roots, on my terms.